Global Volunteer Month

 Financial Industry in Tokyo (FIT) for Charity Run

 Morgan Stanley is a founding member of the FIT for Charity Run’s organizing committee, and has been an active sponsor of the event since its inception in 2005.
 The event is an annual charity marathon organized by institutions in the financial industry in Tokyo.
 Many of our employees, families and friends take part in the event as runners and volunteers to make a difference in the community.
-In 2017, the event raised approximately JPY59 million with participation from 104 financial companies, to support eight local charities in Japan.
+In 2018, the event raised approximately JPY58 million with participation from 105 financial companies, to support eight local charities in Japan.

 To mark the 5th anniversary of the Japanese securities joint venture, in 2015, we started a new volunteering initiative with our partner Mitsubishi UFJ Morgan Stanley Securities.
 The Tsumiki Project helps bring smiles to children in the Tohoku region by sending them handmade wooden blocks (tsumiki).
-More than 200 volunteers from both companies filed wood pieces made of recycled timbers from forest thinning, to make pieces that children can play with safely.
-A total of 2,200 pieces of tsumiki were donated to 6 kindergartens in Fukushima through NPO The Life style Research Institute of Forests.
+Volunteers from both companies filed wood pieces made of recycled timbers from forest thinning, to make pieces that children can play with safely.
+A total of 3,000 pieces of tsumiki were donated to 9 kindergartens in Fukushima through NPO The Life style Research Institute of Forests.